-Our Diabetes Risk Calculator calculates within 2 minutes the risk of type 2 (adult-onset) diabetes.
-Based on the calculated result, the calculator classifies the user into one of the 5 categories (diabetes risk score).
+Our Diabetes Risk Calculator calculates the risk of type 2 (adult-onset) diabetes within a minute.
+Based on the result, the Diabetes Risk Calculator classifies the user into one of the 5 categories (diabetes risk score).
 If there is even a small risk of diabetes, ask for medical advice!

 Tips and information on the use of the Diabetes Risk Calculator:

 The calculator is based on the FINDRISC questionnaire and calculates the risk of adult-onset diabetes.
 However, it is not a substitute for professional medical advice.
 The validated Finnish Diabetes Risk Score (FINDRISC) has traditionally been used as a predictor of type 2 diabetes.
 It takes into account the usual clinical characteristics, such as age, body mass index (BMI), waist circumference (WC), physical activity, dietary consumption of fruits, vegetables, and berries, use of antihypertensive medication, history of high blood glucose, and family history of diabetes.

 2. What types of diabetes exist?
 Which type of diabetes is reflected in the calculation of risk factors done by the Diabetes Risk Calculator?

 Diabetes has three types.
 These are as follows: